Hosting a HUGO site on OpenBSD.Amsterdam with OpenBSD, httpd, and relayd

 #

-to create new account and domain keys.
+Now, let’s run the acme-client to create new account and domain keys.

-# acme-client -v example.com
+# acme-client -v example.org

 ...

-acme-client: /etc/ssl/www.example.com.crt: created
+acme-client: /etc/ssl/www.example.crt: created

-acme-client: /etc/ssl/www.example.com.pem: created
+acme-client: /etc/ssl/www.example.pem: created

 #